 The crowquill nib is a fun little tool that — I suspect — you’ll enjoy using for several applications.
 It’s especially wonderful for writing beautiful little notes!
 To give you a good idea of how to use it, I put together a 1 minute-long video tutorial:

 For the most part, crowquill nibs are just like other pointed pen nibs.
 They just have a couple of differences, like that circular shank and the teensy tip!
-I am excited to have added crowquill nibs in the TPK Supplies Shop inventory, and I’ll have iron gall ink to go with them soon.
-If you haven’t tried a crowquill nib, I encourage you to give it a shot!
+If you haven’t tried a crowquill nib, I encourage you to give it a shot.

 Warmly,